Wrongful conviction of Alan Hall: Background

 Arthur Easton and his two teenage sons, Brendan and Kim, were attacked in their home in Papakura, New Zealand on 13 October 1985.
 Brendan, aged 16 at the time, was in his bedroom studying when he heard a noise at the back door.
 When he went to investigate, he found an intruder had broken in.
 An altercation occurred and Brendan screamed for help.
 His father was in the lounge watching television and came rushing out.
 His older brother, Kim also joined in the struggle.
 During the incident, Arthur Easton was stabbed with a bayonet multiple times.
 Eventually, the offender fled, but left behind a bayonet stained with blood, a wool beanie, and a muddy footprint as evidence.
 Mr Easton bled to death in the hallway half an hour later.
 His sons were both injured but survived.

 Easton's sons described their attacker to police as a strong, six-foot Māori man, who did the stabbing with his right hand.
 Another eyewitness said to police that he saw someone running away from the home and gave the man's ethnicity as being Māori.
 Two months later Alan Hall became a suspect after police spoke with him when they were door knocking in the area looking for information.
-Hall acknowledged he had been out walking in an area located 1.5 km from the crime scene that night and owning a bayonet and beanie which matched the ones found at the crime scene.
+Hall acknowledged he had been out walking in an area located 1.5 km from the crime scene that night and owned a bayonet and beanie which matched the ones found at the crime scene.